 So the justice of God, the full wrath of God against all unholiness, came down upon one man, Jesus Christ, God’s Son and our Saviour.
 The exact measure that was required to fully satisfy the justice of God, was brought against Jesus.
 As He took His final few breaths as a man, Jesus declared, “It is finished.”
 When He spoke those profound words Jesus was not just talking about His human life as it came to an end, He was talking about His mission to secure the salvation of God’s lost children.

 This is so important for us to understand.
 All those Easter sermons you’ve heard about the agony of the crucifixion and the torture Jesus endured for us on Calvary – they all miss the real agony of the cross!
 When Jesus was in the garden of Gethsemane pleading with God to take this cup from Him, do you think He was worried about the lashes He was about to feel on His back; the crown of thorns they would jam onto His head or the agony of a crucifixion?
-The martyrs who followed Him all went to their crosses singing hymns of triumph!
+The martyrs who followed Him all went to their death singing hymns of triumph!

-No, Jesus was not agonising over being beaten up and murdered by the Romans.
-Jesus was overwhelmed by the expectation that His Father would turn away from Him as He ‘became sin’ for us.
-It was the weight of your sin and mine, separating Him from His Father which crushed Jesus to death physically, mentally, emotionally and spiritually.
+No, Jesus was not agonising over being mocked, beaten up and murdered by the Romans.
+Jesus was overwhelmed by the expectation that His Father would turn away from Him as a man as He ‘became sin’ for us.
+It was the weight of your sin and mine, separating Him from His Father which crushed this innocent man to death physically, mentally, emotionally and spiritually.
 The agony of the cross was deeply personal for Jesus and gut-wrenchingly painful as the prophecy of Isaiah 53 was finally fulfilled, a prophesy which said, “It was the Lord’s will to crush Him.”
 There was no other way God could secure your salvation and mine.
-The Bible says the wages of sin is death – so Jesus died, on our behalf – in our place.
+The Bible says the wages of sin is death – so Jesus died, on our behalf.